huangyh09/brie/doc/brie_quant.rst

 ==================================

-This mode requires argument ``--interceptMode gene``, which means fitting an offset for each gene (or splicing evnet).
+This mode requires argument ``--interceptMode gene``, which means fitting an offset for each gene (or splicing event).
 The offset denotes the mean of the prior distribution through aggregation, hence learns a prior shared by all cells on each gene.
 The benefit for this mode is that dimension reduction can be performed, e.g., PCA and UMAP on splicing PSI matrix.